jplhomer/taghound-media-tagger/readme.txt

 Taghound Media Tagger takes these predictions and turns them into WordPress tags.
 This enables you to immediately search for images you've added to your media library by the contents of the image and not by the title or description you have manually entered.

-Currently Taghound Media Tagger will only tag images you add **after** installing the plugin. *Note that we plan to offer support for backdating your media library.
-See the Coming Soon section below.*
+Taghound Media Tagger lets you tag new images in addition to a backlog of older images you added before installing the plugin!

 = Features =